• Resources

 Remember, the judge is only there to decide whether or not you meet the SSA criteria to get disability benefits.
 They don’t want or need to hear more about your personal life or opinions.
 Saying more could even hurt your claim.

-For example, talking about how you go out with your friends but then saying you can't be in a crowd at work could seem contradictory to the judge.
+For example, talking about going out with your friends, then saying you can't be in a crowd at work, could seem contradictory to the judge.

 When you describe your health conditions, stick to those that have been professionally diagnosed, that you’re actively being treated for, and that affect your ability to work.
 Don’t volunteer extraneous information about your life.